ocupop/dartlang.org/src/_pages/libraries/index.md

-Several common libraries are provided for you, such as `dart:core` which supports built-in types (such as numbers, strings, booleans), collections, date, and time.
-The `dart:async` library supports asynchronous programming with classes like Future and Stream.
+Several common libraries are provided for you, such as `dart:core` which supports built-in types (such as numbers, strings, booleans), collections, date, and time, or `dart:async` which supports asynchronous programming with classes like Future and Stream.

 To learn more about the core libraries, see